How to be a Dad

 I’m no authority on Dads.
-As father of five myself I’m probably even a little subjective – but I’m no expert.
-Saying that, I’ve been a Dad for 20 years, and a son for 46 come Fathers’ Day this year, so I guess I know a little more than some.
+As father of five myself I’m probably a little subjective – but I’m no expert.
+Saying that, I’ve been a Dad for 20 years, and a son for 47 come Fathers’ Day this year, so I guess I know a little more than some.

 What is a Dad?
 How do you best be one?
-If you didn’t like your own Dad, how do you Dad?
+If you didn’t get on so well with your own Dad, how do you Dad?

 From there on out is the journey.
 Wonder at the outset, and then—Parenthood begun—each Dad begins charting his own course, hopefully alongside a partner who will help to pull the weight of family along through the marathon of early childhood, and the Rose ‘n' Thorn patches of the years to come.

 In my own experience, Dad’s are sidelined a bit at the beginning.
 We all know Mom’s do most of the heavy lifting during that early phase of pre-dawn parenthood: while the baby’s developing Dad’s role might be to support Mom at a prenatal visit, or re-decorate a room, or work out the technical details on car-seats.
 And after the big day, Dad’s duties continue to be supportive.
 Helping mom and baby settle into their new routines, growing into the immediate realities of broken sleep, irritability, and constant availability.
 Meanwhile, for most Dads, the pressures of work don’t go away–at least not for long–and building one’s own life around the life of family becomes the norm for the foreseeable future.